TO BE REMOVED IN V5

 MRTC’s presence at motorsport meetings over the years has obviously drawn a lot of attention from race teams, but race series organisers too and most recently circuit owners, have come to appreciate the need for clear, failsafe, secure communications in the management of on and off circuit health and safety, security, traffic and crowd control, hospitality and overall team and event organisation during race days.

-MRTC have a long and successful relationship with Kenwood starting with analogue based systems which proved to be both robust and reliable in service.
-Ken comments: “We don’t sell radios, we offer solutions in motorsport communications – that’s a critical difference between us and our competitors, the experience to know what race teams, organisers and circuits need and the ability to deliver systems which meet our customer’s most specific needs.
+MRTC have a long and successful relationship with KENWOOD, starting with analogue-based systems which proved to be both robust and reliable in service.
+Ken comments: “We don’t sell radios, we offer solutions in motorsport communications – that’s a critical difference between our competitors and us, the experience to know what race teams, organisers and circuits need and the ability to deliver systems which meet our customers’ most specific needs.

-For a European round of WEC racing, an MRTC team of six technicians and engineers will arrive 5 days ahead of race day with their fully equipped race support trailer operating as a mobile repeater station and test and technical centre supporting all teams and parties operating MRTC equipment and systems.
+For a European round of WEC racing, an MRTC team of six technicians and engineers will arrive 5 days before race day with their fully equipped race support trailer, operating as a mobile repeater station and test and technical centre, supporting all teams and parties operating MRTC equipment and systems.

-Some 80% of the equipment and devices supported by MRTC will be Kenwood NEXEDGE® digital units while the remainder are Kenwood analogue radios.
+Some 80% of the equipment and devices supported by MRTC will be KENWOOD NEXEDGE digital units, while the remaining 20% will be KENWOOD analogue radios.

-The WEC team with be monitoring and managing all pre race and race matters and make any necessary decisions and implementing actions within the rules and regulations of the series.
+The WEC team will be monitoring and managing all pre-race and race matters, making any necessary decisions and implementing actions within the rules and regulations of the series.

-And while the racing action is under way, the MRTC team were working hard between Race Control and the teams in the pit area making sure all equipment is operating to specification and carrying out modifications and repairs where necessary to keep the teams competitive.
+And while the racing action is underway, the MRTC team were working hard between Race Control and the teams in the pit, making sure all equipment is operating to specification and carrying out modifications and repairs where necessary to keep the teams competitive.

 As Ken concludes: